wesleycamargo/azure-docs.pt-br/articles/hdinsight-submit-hadoop-jobs-programmatically.md

         // Wait for the job to complete WaitForJobCompletion(mrJobResults, jobClient);

-14. Na função Main(), acrescente o seguinte código para imprimir a saída do trabalho MapReduce:
+14. Na função **Main()**, acrescente o seguinte código para imprimir a saída do trabalho do MapReduce:

 		// Print the MapReduce job output
 		Stream stream = new MemoryStream();